 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

-You’re not alone.
-For most first time buyers choosing a weighted blanket, this is the first question that springs to mind.
+Well, you’re in the right place.
+Because size is often the first question that springs to mind when people first look to buy a weighted blanket.
 The good news is, it’s really simple to work out what size weighted blanket you need.

 Below we’ll take a look at how to quickly decide what size weighted blanket is likely to suit you best, whether it’s for: